ibh1127/assignment/README.md

 This allows URLs to be added to the redis database through the web service.
 Although this handler only handles a single URL at a time, 5000 URLs a day should be no big deal for this design.
-Given more time to work on this project, a PUT handler could be created to for bulk inserts/updates.
+Given more time to work on this project, a second PUT handler could be created for bulk inserts/updates.